A step-by-step procedure walks you through connecting to HiveServer (HS2) to perform

 HWC.
 For write operations, HWC writes to an intermediate location (as defined by the

-value of config spark.datasource.hive.warehouse.load.staging.dir
+value of config spark.datasource.hive.warehouse.load.staging.dir) from

 Spark, followed by executing a "LOAD DATA" query in hive via JDBC.
 Exception: writing to